List of north–south roads in Toronto: Brown's Line

 Brown's Line was once the name by which the trail running north from Lake Ontario to Highway 9 was known.
-It originated as a trail, which had been blazed to define the western boundary of the 1805 Toronto Purchase.
-The trail was eventually referred as "Brown's Line" as the northern terminus was a small town, now known as Schomberg, but originally called Brownsville.
+It originated as a trail, which had been blazed to define the western boundary of the 1805 Toronto Purchase and was part of Colonel Samuel Smith's Tract.
+The trail was eventually referred to as "Brown's Line" as the northern terminus was a small town, now known as Schomberg, but originally called Brownsville.
 Since the hamlet's main inhabitant was known by the surname of Brown (Yorkshire-born Joseph and Mary Brown came to the area in 1831 and acquired a 100 arces at Lot 11 Concession 3) it seemed logical that the road which transported persons to Brown's Town should be referred to as Brown's Line.
 There was, however, another Brownsville just south of Ingersoll, Ontario, also named for the family in that town.
 Since there was obviously confusion in the mail system, the logic required a name change, and Schomberg was created likely for Meinhardt Schomberg, 3rd Duke of Schomberg, a general under King William III of England.
 Before the construction of Highway 427, Brown's Line was part of Highway 27.
-Today, Brown's Line is a small southern portion of the road, which has grown into Highway 427 from the Queen Elizabeth Way to Highway 401, and carries on as Highway 27, past Highway 9, and continues north to Barrie.
+Today, Brown's Line is the short southernmost stretch of the former highway, which was rebuilt into Highway 427 from the Queen Elizabeth Way to Highway 401, north of which a short section still exists, before becoming simply an arterial road unofficially named Highway 27 through to Steeles Avenue, and then continues as two regional/county roads numbered 27 past Highway 9, running to Barrie.

 Caledonia Road

-Caledonia Road is a collector road that is primarily residential south of Eglinton Avenue and between Glencairn Avenue and Lawrence Avenue, but primarily industrial between Eglinton Avenue and Glencairn Avenue and north of Lawrence Avenue.
+Caledonia Road is a minor arterial road that is primarily residential south of Eglinton Avenue and between Glencairn Avenue and Lawrence Avenue, but primarily industrial between Eglinton Avenue and Glencairn Avenue and north of Lawrence Avenue.
 Caledonia Road has very steep valleys between Rogers Road and Eglinton Avenue.
-It will be served by Caledonia station of both Line 5 Eglinton and GO Transit's Barrie line beginning in 2023.
+It will be served by Caledonia station of both Line 5 Eglinton and GO Transit's Barrie line beginning in the fourth quarter of 2025.

 Carlingview Drive

 Carlingview Drive is named for the former Carling O'Keefe (and current Molson) brewery found at the south terminus.
-The road is not directly named for John Carling the founder of Carling Brewery and predecessor to the Carling O'Keefe.
+The road is not directly named for John Carling the founder of Carling Brewery and predecessor to the Carling O'Keefe Brewery.
 The road winds through industrial properties in Etobicoke to the northern terminus at Woodbine Racetrack (at Entrance Road).
 It was also referred to as Fourth Line.
 The southern end of Carlingview is actually a series of highway ramps: